Legal Issues

 Elgin Registry Office: 01343 554600

-Registering a death and obtaining a Certificate of Registration of Death (Form 14) are necessary for national records and for the closing of bank accounts etc. It is helpful to get several copies of this document which cost a few pounds per copy.
+Registering a death and obtaining a Certificate of Registration of Death (Form 14) are necessary for national records and for the closing of bank accounts etc. It has historically been helpful to purchase extra copies of this document however most banks, etc., now allow for this document to be uploaded digitally.
+You can always purchase additional copies should it become necessary.

 Findhorn Hinterland Trust, Scottish Charitable Incorporated Organisation (SCIO) SC045806